jbeirer/orion-atlas/docs/source/index.rst

 These pages document the recommended usage of Orion within the ATLAS/CERN infrastructure and is intended to help you get started.
-If this is the first time you are using Orion, please first take a look at the `Orion documentation`_
+If this is the first time you are using Orion, please first take a look at the `Orion documentation`_.

 What is Orion?